Eric Rowe: 2017

 Throughout training camp, Rowe competed to be the first-team nickelback against Justin Coleman and Cyrus Jones.
 Head coach Bill Belichick named Rowe the third cornerback on the Patriots' depth chart to start the regular season, behind Stephon Gilmore and Malcolm Butler.

-He was sidelined for the Patriots' Week 3 victory against the Houston Texans due to a groin injury.
+He was sidelined for the Patriots' Week 3 victory against the Texans due to a groin injury.
 Rowe further aggravated his groin injury and was inactive for seven games (Weeks 5–12).
-In Week 15, Rowe collected a season-high five solo tackles and broke up a pass in the Patriots' 27–24 win at the Pittsburgh Steelers.
+In Week 15, Rowe collected a season-high five solo tackles and broke up a pass in the Patriots' 27–24 win at the Steelers.
 Due to injuries, Rowe was limited to only eight games and three starts in 2017 and only recorded 15 combined tackles (14 solo) and two pass deflections.

-The New England Patriots finished atop the AFC East with a 13–3 record in 2017, which earned them a first round bye and home-field advantage throughout the playoffs.
+The Patriots finished atop the AFC East with a 13–3 record in 2017, which earned them a first round bye and home-field advantage throughout the playoffs.
 On January 13, 2018, Rowe started his first career playoff game and made five combined tackles as the Patriots defeated the Tennessee Titans 35–14 in the AFC Divisional Round.
 The following week, he made four combined tackles and broke up a pass in a 24–20 win against the Jacksonville Jaguars in the AFC Championship Game.
 On February 4, 2018, Rowe started in Super Bowl LII in place of Malcolm Butler.
 The coaching decision was heavily criticized among media and NFL analysts as Butler started throughout the entire season and was a key player in their Super Bowl XLIX and LI victories.
-Rowe recorded four solo tackles and broke up two passes as the Patriots lost 41–33 to Rowe's former team, the Philadelphia Eagles.
+Rowe recorded four solo tackles and broke up two passes as the Patriots lost 41–33 to Rowe's former team, the Eagles.
 An Eagles' coaching assistant stated that the Eagles' offense were planning on targeting Rowe prior to the game and Butler’s absence made that easier.
 The Eagles were planning to exploit a mismatch and predicted Rowe would have difficulty covering wide receiver Alshon Jeffery.
 Rowe allowed four receptions on nine targets for a team-high 80-yards and one touchdown in Super Bowl LII, including the opening touchdown to Jeffery.

 2018

 Throughout training camp, Rowe competed to be a starting cornerback against Jason McCourty.
 Head coach Bill Belichick named Rowe and Stephon Gilmore the starting cornerbacks in 2018.
-On September 16, 2018, Rowe recorded three solo tackles before being benched in the first quarter of the Patriots' 31–20 loss at the Jacksonville Jaguars.
+On September 16, 2018, Rowe recorded three solo tackles before being benched in the first quarter of the Patriots' 31–20 loss at the Jaguars.
 Rowe was benched in favor of Jason McCourty after giving up three receptions for 20 yards and a touchdown.
 He was inactive for the next three games (Weeks 3–5) due to a groin injury.
-He played in the next two games before being placed on injured reserve on October 31, 2018 with the groin injury.
+He played in the next two games before being placed on injured reserve on October 31, 2018, with the groin injury.
 Without Rowe, the Patriots reached Super Bowl LIII where they beat the Los Angeles Rams 13–3.